sarahjburton/MCB185-2022/GUMPY.md

 	export PYTHONPATH=$PYTHONPATH:$HOME/Work/lib

+### Finally a Program ###

+It's finally time to make `00helloworld.py` work like `ls` and such.
+Where were we with what we needed to do?

+1. An interpreter directive on the first line (we did this before)
+2. Permission to be executed (we did this recently)
+3. Located in the executable path

+We have a few options here:

+1. Move the file from homework to `~/Work/bin`
+2. Copy the file from homework to `~/Work/bin`
+3. Alias the file frome homework to `~/Work/bin`

+We don't want to move the file because then it's no longer in our repo.
+We also don't want to copy the file because then we'll have 2 files running around and edits in one won't be reflected in the other.
+The best thing is to use an alias so that the shortcut in `~/Work/bin` points to the original file.
+While we're at it, let's change the name of the program from `00helloworld.p` to `helloworld`.

+	cd ~/Work/bin
+	ln -s ../homework/00helloworld.py ./helloworld

+That's it, you're done.
+Now you can type `helloworld` in your terminal and the program runs just like `ls` or any other proper CLI program.
+Note that you generally don't need to do this.
+There's nothing wrong with `python3 filename.py` to invoke your python programs.

 ## Editors and IDEs ##

 It's time to stop using `nano`.
 While it is useful for very small tasks, it's